ToMiDevelop/Robo-spider/README.md

 I'm also using a TP4056 LiPol charger.

 For the connections I'm using some cheap chinese cables, two medium sized solderless breadboards and 4 electrical quick couplers.

+Robot is programmed in MicroPython.

+Feel free to use this idea, improve it and publish your modified versions.